| Study Dates | 2019 to 2025 |

-Season of Study | Boreal fall, boreal spring, boreal summer |
+| Season of Study | Boreal fall, boreal spring |

-Region | Atchafalaya and Terrebonne basins of the Mississippi River Delta |
+| Region | Atchafalaya and Terrebonne basins of the Mississippi River Delta |

-Focus Areas | Carbon Cycle and Ecosystems |
+| Focus Areas | Biosphere Geosphere Hydrosphere |

-Scientific Topics | Wetlands Biomass Vegetation Structure Deltas Rivers/Streams Sediment Soil Accretion |
+| Scientific Topics | Wetlands Biomass Vegetation structure Deltas Rivers/Streams Sediment Soil Accretion |

 Delta-X

-River deltas and their wetlands are drowning as a result of sea level rise and reduced sediment inputs.
-The Delta-X mission studied which parts will survive and continue to grow, and which parts will be lost.
-Delta-X began with airborne and in situ data acquisition and carried through data analysis, model integration, and validation to predict the extent and spatial patterns of future deltaic land loss or gain.
+The mission began with airborne and in situ data acquisition, and then carried through data analysis, model integration, and validation to predict the extent and spatial patterns of future deltaic land loss or gain.

 Principal Investigator